Easy does it:

 What Else Do I Need to Think About?

-The ideal way to find the right bike for you is to go to a good retailer, but as this wasn’t possible during lockdown, we ordered from bikester.ch.
+The ideal way to find the right bike for you is to go to a good retailer, or from a trusted online retailer like bikester.ch.
 Their website gives lots of helpful info about frame size for your height and leg length, and the bike was delivered fully assembled within a week; the tyres were pumped up and even the battery was fully charged!

 And talking of batteries, this is something else to consider.
 Cheaper bikes tend to have less powerful batteries, but the standard now seems to be either 400Wh or 500Wh.
 Depending on the model and what setting you ride on, a full charge on a 500Wh battery should take you at least 50km and up to 100km.
 All this battery power does mean an ebike is much heavier than a normal bike however – up to 25kg is normal, so bear this in mind if you have to store your bike upstairs!
 It also makes the bike a bit trickier to handle at first, but give it a few hours and you’ll be cruising along like a pro.